aidanbudd/trainingPhyloIntro/interpretingPhylogeniesCrete2014.md

 Clearly the first three questions are substantive; we would of course be very interested, and certainly able to publish, any information that helped inform the answers to these questions.
 This would have the potential to decrease suffering, and the financial cost, of such infections, so is of interest from medical, welfare, and economic points of view.

-The fourth question is less strongly linked such "interesting" issues; however, it is useful for us, as phylogeneticists, as it is a question that can help address the other, clearly substantive, questions described before it **and** for which it suggests a model (a molecular phylogenetic one), parameter (the topology of a rooted phylogenetic tree), and dataset (a multiple sequence alignment of North African rabies virus samples) for which an estimate of this parameter would make some answers more or less likely.
+The fourth question is less strongly linked to such "interesting" issues; however, it is useful for us, as phylogeneticists, as it is a question that can help address the other, clearly substantive, questions described before it **and** for which it suggests a model (a molecular phylogenetic one), parameter (the topology of a rooted phylogenetic tree), and dataset (a multiple sequence alignment of North African rabies virus samples) for which an estimate of this parameter would make some answers more or less likely.

-Understanding and recognising the link between questions of these kinds can help the scientist doing the analysis by helping them focus on collecting an appropriate and useful dataset (i.e. one from which a parameter of interest can be estimated from); the more specific this question, the easier it is to decide which data to include/collect, and which to leave out (we can very rarely collect all possible data that could be relevant for our analysis, and it can be very useful to have criteria to help us decide what to leave in, what to leave out), and for communicating about their work to others (it's much easier to discuss and help someone with an analysis when you understand what the important questions are that it tries to address).
+Understanding and recognising the link between questions of these kinds can help us focus on collecting an appropriate and useful dataset (i.e. one from which a parameter of interest can be estimated); the more specific this question, the easier it is to decide which data to include/collect, and which to leave out (we can very rarely collect all possible data that could be relevant for our analysis, and it can be very useful to have criteria to help us decide what to leave in, what to leave out), and for communicating about their work to others (it's much easier to discuss and help someone with an analysis when you understand what the important questions are that it tries to address).

 After all of that discussion... for this demonstration, we're going to assume we have come up with the following substantive question: